Bidding strategies for energy storage players in 100% renewable electricity market: A game-theoretical approach: Case study and simulation results

-The takeaway from this result is that splitting a fixed aggregate storage capability across more storage operators under the social planner's problem does not change the social welfare.
-From Figure \ref{SW_price_w}, it can be seen that \textit{i)} total welfare is essentially flat in $N$.
-The inset shows a small increase in social welfare with levels of competition, indicating that adding storage improves welfare, but under coordination, the magnitude is modest. \textit{ii)} The average clearing price is lower with levels of competition.
-Prices fall in high–net–load hours and rise slightly in scarcity hours.
-Since winter net load is higher, the price effect is more visible than on a summer day, though the social welfare change is small relative to total SW. \textit{iii)} Most of the welfare gain accrues from consumer surplus through reduced peak prices, while changes in producer surplus are small after netting storage operating costs.
+The key takeaway is that partitioning a fixed aggregate storage capacity among a larger number of operators under a coordinated social planner does not inherently change total social welfare.
+From Figure \ref{SW_price_w}, it can be seen that: \textit{i)} total welfare is essentially flat with respect to $N$.
+The inset shows a small, asymptotic increase in social welfare, indicating that finer technical granularity improves welfare slightly, but under full coordination, the magnitude is modest. \textit{ii)} The average clearing price is generally lower with more subdivided capacity.
+Prices fall in high net-load hours and rise slightly in scarcity hours.
+Because winter net load is higher, the price effect is more visible than on a summer day, though the total social welfare change remains small. \textit{iii)} Most of the welfare gain accrues to consumer surplus through reduced peak prices, while changes in producer surplus are small after netting storage operating costs.

-Figure \ref{SW_price_s}, on the other hand, shows summer day social welfare results.
-As in winter, \textit{i)} $\mathrm{SW}$ is nearly invariant to the levels of competition $N$ under coordinated dispatch.
-The increase in social welfare is small, reflecting fewer arbitrage opportunities when the net-load profile is flatter. \textit{ii)} Average clearing prices are lower than in winter and respond less to storage, consistent with a smoother renewable profile and reduced price dispersion.

-Overall, the relative gains from storage are small on both winter and summer days, but the \emph{price} impact is significant in winter.
-Storage improves welfare primarily by reallocating energy intertemporally and lowering peak prices, with the effect being strongest when the seasonal net load is more volatile, as during winter days.